fsn1995/Drought-Analysis/README.md

 Three time series plots of monthly average NDVI, NDVI anomaly and SPEI will be displayed in the console.

 ### 2.4 [SPEI Viewer](https://github.com/fsn1995/Drought-Analysis/blob/master/SPEI%20viewer.js)
-It would provide a quick access to the SPEI product. (to be continued)
+The purpose of the script is to provide a quick access to the SPEI product.computes the differences of the annual average SPEI.
+Positive SPEI values are masked as it focuses on the drought period.
+The difference maps show the annual difference of drought.
+Each layer represents the difference between the annual average SPEI in that year and its previous years.
+Optionally, the export of the differences maps and the display of time series of SPEI at the defined study site

 # old scripts for the study in California
 ![screenshot](pic/interface.png)